ChigozieCO/altschool-2nd-semester-exam-proj/solution.md

 sudo apt update
 ```

-We finally get to the beginning of the main event, now we will add the command that installs Apache to our script install, as earlier mentioned, apache is a very popular webserver used by developers.
+We finally get to the beginning of the main event, now we will add the command that installs Apache to our script, as earlier mentioned, apache is a very popular webserver used by developers.

-I want the script to stop executing if at any point it encounters an error so I will add the `set -e` command at the top of the script.

 To install apache add the command below to your script